codeigniter4/CodeIgniter4/admin/README.md

     This includes updating version dependencies or constants, generating version(s) of the user guide; and possibly moving or ignoring stuff, distinguishing release from development.
-    If successful, it will leave a `releasing` file, with the version number in it.
+    If successful, it will update the `config` file, with the version number in it.
 -   **release** builds release branches for the derived repositories (framework, appstarter and userguide).